 The majority of patio heaters use British Thermal Units (BTUs) or watts to measure how much heating power they have.
 This is the number you need to be aware of while shopping.
 As well the majority of models will also mention how many feet it is capable of heating.
 What this means is the lower the BTUs on the unit, the smaller the amount of space it is able to heat up.
 A standard measurement to keep in mind is that 1,200 BTUs is capable of heating up to 12 feet of space.
 This gives you a better idea of what kind of power you’ll need for your patio.

-If you look back to the styles of patio heaters, the standing units are in fact the most powerful.
+If you look back at the styles of patio heaters, the standing units are in fact the most powerful.
 A standard unit can offer 40,000 BTUs which means it’s more than enough to cover medium and even large sized patios.
-From there you can look at the table top heaters that offer about 12,000 BTUs.
+From there you can look at the tabletop heaters that offer about 12,000 BTUs.
 The ceiling mount and wall mount heaters tend to come in around 3,300 BTUs instead, which will only cover small-sized spaces.
 This gives you a better understanding of what size may work for your needs.

 It’s also a good idea to spend a little time learning how patio heaters work.
-Again this helps you to be a more informed consumer and ensure that you buy the right model for your needs and your space requirements.
+Again this helps you to be a more informed consumer and ensures that you buy the right model for your needs and your space requirements.
 The job of a patio heater is to generate heat.
 The heater can do this by using electricity or burning fuel (either natural gas or propane).
 From there the heat increases and distributes through heat directing materials.

 Radiant Heat vs Fan

 Space heaters use radiant heat rather than a fan.
 Radiant heat is actually much more effective in heating an area versus blowing hot air with the use of a fan.
 Radiant heat is able to travel through the air, warming up everything near and around it.
 It’s also able to heat in all directions, which again a fan isn’t able to do.
-With radiant heat you don’t have to worry about hot spots and cold spots that the fan isn’t hitting.
+With radiant heat, you don’t have to worry about hot spots and cold spots that the fan isn’t hitting.

 Fuel Types of Outdoor Heaters